GNU Make

 Any of these targets might be defined to delete more files

-does.
+than clean does.
 For example, this would delete

 configuration files or links that you would normally create